Tuition and Fees

 Because IIW is a University of Illinois program, program tuition is the same as regular campus tuition, which can be looked up here.
 Your student account will be billed for tuition, fees, and housing.
 You can pay that account off in the manner you would ordinarily pay amounts charged to your student account.
 You can apply for the same financial aid as you if you were taking courses on the main campus.
 Often, the Political Science Department and IIW will offer small fellowships and stipends on a competitive basis.

 While in IIW, your school fees are somewhat less because only the general fee (and, if applicable, the health insurance fee), are required and the University waives all of your on-campus fees.
 However, there is a $1000 program fee for Illinois in Washington.

 Fewer books and academic supplies are required than on campus.

 Housing and living expenses are higher than on campus.
 Housing is in shared apartments or a group house provided by WIHN.
 Currently, students live together in shared apartments on Capitol Hill within easy walking distance from Congress, Union Station and the subway.
-Housing costs $4,500 per semester and $3,600 for the summer.
+Housing costs $4,500 per semester.